-The Cluster Headache Support Group, Inc. is a not-for-profit 501(c)3 corporation dedicated to helping Cluster Headache sufferers and their supporters.
-Our ultimate objective is to provide practical, relevant information for the cluster headache sufferer and supporters, help people learn to live with this debilitating disorder, and scientific research to find better treatment options that will help reduce their time to living pain free.
+The Cluster Headache Support Group, Inc. is a 501(c)3 non-profit organization dedicated to improving the lives of those suffering with Trigeminal Autonomic Cephalgia and Migraine through Research, Education, Fact-based Information, and Compassionate Support.
+We provide practical, relevant information for the patient community and healthcare, help people learn to live with this debilitating disorder, and drive scientific research in collaboration with pharma and healthcare to find better treatment options that will help reduce their time to living pain free.
+Our ultimate objective is to find effective prevention and ultimately elimination of the debilitating impact of these disorders.
 Have a good look around, and by all means, visit our Facebook page, CHSG and join our PRIVATE discussion group CHSG Private Discussion Group!

 The site includes three main areas of collaboration: